chase-moskal/renraku/readme.md

   // ws/apis.js

   // first, we must declare our api types.
-  // (otherwise, typescript get a fit due to the mutual cross-referencing)
+  // (otherwise, typescript has a fit due to the mutual cross-referencing)

   export type Serverside = {
     sum(a: number, b: number): Promise<number>